Buying Property in UK for Foreigners- Guide for 2023

 - residential properties.

 On the whole, student properties tend to be cheaper to purchase than residential properties, but this will depend on the area.
-To help you find the right area, we’ve prepared this article –Best Areas for Student Accommodation Investment in 2022
+To help you find the right area, we’ve prepared this article –Best Areas for Student Accommodation Investment

 As a foreign investor in the UK property market, the type of buy-to-let property you focus on will depend on the tenant market you wish to access.
 The UK has a thriving student market, particularly in cities and university towns, and students often pay higher rent than residential tenants.